Home » Guides » Mastering the Button Position: Tips and Strategies

 Characteristics of the Button in Poker

 If you raise the big blind, you have an entire table to act behind you.
 Anyone could have pocket aces or kings and raise back.
-Someone might just try bluffing you off the pot.
+Someone might try bluffing you off the pot.
 Even if you call, you’ll be out of position on every other street, constantly guessing what your opponent will do next.

 If you were on the button, you’d see exactly how the other players acted first.
 If nobody puts in a raise, you can feel safe that your hand might be one of the best at the table.
 If you show some aggression, you might even take it down there and then.
-Similarly, if two people ahead of you are raising, you can safely muck your average hand.
+Similarly, if two people ahead of you are raising, you can safely muck your average hand in poker.

 As you can see, it requires a much stronger hand to raise from an early position than from the button.